 All features are load-on-demand to keep bandwidth usage to an absolute minimum, whilst still allowing all critical data to refresh at one minute intervals.

-Once a minute the app pulls the latest data from the magnetometer array, DSCOVR, ACE and STEREO-A. The satellite data is adjusted for impact time at the Earth and sorted into order of arrival.
+Once a minute the app pulls the latest data from the magnetometer array, DSCOVR and the SDO.
+The satellite data is adjusted for impact time at the Earth and sorted into order of arrival.
 This gives the most accurate possible picture of what is happening within the Earth's magnetosphere at any given moment.
 Additional derivative data are also calculated, including clock angle, dynamic pressure and energy transfer into the magnetotail.

 The app is automatically monitoring the data feeds for failure and will automatically switch in alternative sources in the event that a feed goes offline.